zita-ch/bipedal-robot-learning-collection/README.md

 + Xia et al. The duke humanoid: Design and control for energy efficient bipedal locomotion using passive dynamics. arXiv 2024.

++ Xue et al. HugWBC: A Unified and General Humanoid Whole-Body Controller for Fine-Grained Locomotion. arXiv 2025.

 + My own work.
-Learning Generalized Legged Locomotion. to be released 2024/2025.
+Learning Generalized Legged Locomotion. to be released 2025.